 I’ve said it before and I’ll say it again: nothing beats homemade, from scratch bread.
 Sure, the ease of buying it at the store is sometimes worth it, and there’s no shame in doing it that way.
 But it’s just not as tasty as making something on your own – assuming you have the ability to bake the item.
 ‘Cause bad bread is not good.

-Fortunately, these biscuits are the epitome of easy, and continue just a few simple ingredients you probably already have in the fridge and pantry.
+Fortunately, these biscuits are the epitome of easy, and contain just a few simple ingredients you probably already have in the fridge and pantry.
 They come together quicker than it takes for your oven to preheat.
 And if you’re quick enough, you can have the dough made, biscuits dropped, and dishes done by the time the oven is ready to receive these.

 1 1/2 cups unbleached all-purpose flour